HarryEMartland/multi-jmx/README.md

      -v,--order-value                 Order the results by value
 ```

+## Connections
+It is possible to connect to MBean servers by using either the process ID for local servers or full urls for local and remote servers.
+You are able to connect using both process ID's and urls at the same time.
+To connect using a process ID list it either on the command line as an argument or inside a file and set the file argument to the location of the file.
+Using urls is similar as using process ID's' however a full must be used.
+An example url is `service:jmx:rmi://localhost/jndi/rmi://:1099/jmxrmi`.

 #### Attribute Example
     java -jar target/multi-jmx-1.0-SNAPSHOT-jar-with-dependencies.jar -o java.lang:type=OperatingSystem -a AvailableProcessors <pid or url>